-The 2nd Annual Mitchell Englander Making Movies that Matter (MMtM) Youth Short Film Festival is off and running for hundreds of young film makers from over 30 elementary, middle school, high school, and college campuses throughout Council District 12 and the San Fernando Valley, alongside the Greig Smith Devonshire PALS Youth Community Center, New Horizons, and the San Fernando Valley Rescue Mission.
+The 2nd Annual MMtM Youth Short Film Festival concluded with over 1000 young filmmakers showcasing their work at the Valley Performing Arts Center on Wednesday, May 24.
+There were some truly incredible films that were written, performed, filmed, directed, and edited entirely by students from over 30 elementary, middle school, and high schools throughout Council District 12 and the San Fernando Valley, including the Greig Smith Devonshire PALS Youth Community Center, New Horizons, and the San Fernando Valley Rescue Mission.

 Follow us on Twitter and Instagram @CD12Movies and find us on Facebook: Making Movies that Matter

 June 23, 2017